VDeLChesS/VDeLChesS/README.md

 Hello,

-I'm Victor, another individual with some diverse background and a will for continuous learning.
+I'm Victor, another young individual with a will for continuous learning.
 Originally from Vienna, in Austria, I hold French nationality, reflecting my multicultural upbringing.
 I completed my high school education at a french international school located in in Tokyo, Japan, where I cultivated my passion for japanese culture.

 Currently living in Vienna, my hometown, I am immersed in the world of programming, currently focusing on C# and Unity for game development.
 I started learning programming languages less than a year ago.